practicusai/docs/docs/tutorial/next-steps.md

 ## Advanced Sampling

-If you work with very large data, you can load a different sample size on the cloud node.
+If you work with very large data, you can load a different sample size on the Cloud Worker.
 E.g. original data source can be 1 billion rows, you can read 200 million on the cloud and 1 million on the app.
 Simply click the _Advanced_ button before loading data.

 This concludes our tutorial.
 Thank you for reading!